 The promotion of sustainable, competitive and secure sources of energy is an important sector for EIB financing.
 We focus on:

 - Renewable energy: Supporting the development and expansion of renewable energy projects in Europe and beyond: onshore and offshore wind farms, solar, hydropower, geothermal and solid biomass projects, among others

 - Energy efficiency: Increased energy efficiency lowers costs and improves competitiveness in the production of goods and delivery of services.
 The projects we support typically include retrofitting and expansion of existing social and urban infrastructure and services

 Sustainable energy project advice: Many EU towns and regions lack the necessary technical expertise and organisational capacity to implement large energy efficiency and renewables projects.
 ELENA (“European Local ENergy Assistance”) is there to help.
 It covers up to 90% of the technical support cost needed to prepare, implement and finance the investment programme.
 Run by the EIB, it is funded by the European Commission

 Climate change is one of the greatest global challenges of our time.
 Immediate and coordinated action is crucial to overcome its effects.
 As the EU bank, we have made climate action one of our top priorities and today we are the largest multilateral provider of climate finance worldwide.

 We commit to climate change adaptation and mitigation more than 25% of our financing.
 For investments in developing countries, this figure will rise to 35% by 2020.

-Over the next five years we will provide around USD 100bn for climate-related projects as we help turn the COP21 ambitious Paris agreement into reality.
+We are providing USD 100bn of climate-related projects in the five years from 2016 to 2020, as we help turn the COP21 ambitious Paris agreement into reality.